 Many small and dwarf fruit trees have small root systems and may require staking throughout their life.
 Trained trees and bushes–espaliers and cordons–also need life-long support.

-Planting bare roots
+Planting bare root plants

 Mound the soil at the bottom of the planting hole to form a cone then spread the roots out over the coned mound.
 Re-fill the hole with a combination of topsoil and compost layer-by-layer.
 Add the subsoil back into the hole last; the richer topsoil goes back into the hole first.
-After each layer of soil covers more roots, give the plant a gentle shake to settle the soil round the roots.
+After each layer of soil covers more roots, give the plant a gentle shake to settle the soil around the roots.
 Firm the soil in as you go.
 Repeat the process until the level of the surrounding soil has been reached.

-If the soil is wet and sticky–a sign of clay soil–be careful not to firm the soil in too hard.
+If the soil is wet and sticky–a sign of clay soil–be careful not to firm the soil is too hard.
 Wet, clay soil is easily compacted and the soil structure can be harmed.
 Where the soil is clay, add more aged compost into the planting hole to improve the soil structure.
-Where the sub-soil stays wet, it may be beneficial to raise the planting area by 2 feet or more by mounding topsoil before digging the planting hole.
+Where the sub-soil stays wet, it may be beneficial to raise the planting area by 2 feet or more by mounding the topsoil before digging the planting hole.

 Conversely, if the soil is very loose and sandy or if you suspect the soil is not making firm contact with the roots, water in your soil mix to help settle the soil round the roots.
 Where soil is loose, place sloping stakes close to the tree and head the top of the tree towards the prevailing winds.
 Tie stakes firmly to the tree with plastic or rubber ties.

 It is best to not add fertilizers to the planting hole–even organic fertilizers or amendments; they can cause root burn.
 If you do add fertilizers or amendments to the hole, place a buffer layer of soil over them before putting the plant roots in place.
-Fertilizer rich planting soil can result in excess green or vegetative growth and delay fruiting.
+Fertilizer-rich planting soil can result in excess green or vegetative growth and delay fruiting.

 Bare root planting depth